Margaret Lydia Faith Coote1

 F, #13779, b.
 24 April 1688, d.
 18 June 1705

-Lady Mary Sackville was born on 24 April 1688 at Copthall, Essex, England.1,2 She was the daughter of Charles Sackville, 6th Earl of Dorset and Mary Crompton.1 She was baptised at Waltham Cross, Hertfordshire, England.1 She married Henry Somerset, 2nd Duke of Beaufort, son of Charles Somerset, Marquess of Worcester and Rebecca Child, on 7 July 1702 at Knole, Kent, England.1 She died on 18 June 1705 at age 17, in childbed, without surviving issue.1 She was buried at Badminton, Gloucestershire, England.1 She died intestate and her estate was administered on 20 October 1709.1
+Lady Mary Sackville was born on 24 April 1688 at Copthall, Essex, EnglandG.1,2 She was the daughter of Charles Sackville, 6th Earl of Dorset and Mary Compton.1 She was baptised on 30 April 1688 at Waltham Abbey, Essex, England.1,3 She married Henry Somerset, 2nd Duke of Beaufort, son of Charles Somerset, Marquess of Worcester and Rebecca Child, on 7 July 1702 at Knole, Kent, EnglandG.1 She died on 18 June 1705 at age 17 at Badminton House, Gloucestershire, England, in childbed, without surviving issue.1,3 She was buried at St. Michael and All Angels Churchyard, Badminton, Gloucestershire, EnglandG.1,3 She died intestate and her estate was administered on 20 October 1709.1

-As a result of her marriage, Lady Mary Sackville was styled as Duchess of Beaufort on 7 July 1702.
 From 7 July 1702, her married name became Somerset.
+After her marriage, Lady Mary Sackville was styled as Duchess of Beaufort on 7 July 1702.

 Citations